resess/GoalExplorer/README.md

 ## Using the Static Analyzer (STG Builder)
-To build a STG run the generated `.jar` file which should be located at `GoalExplorer/target/`.
+To build a STG, run the generated `.jar` which should be located under which should be located under `GoalExplorer/target/`.
+The jar should be run from the `GoalExplorer` directory.

 ### Command
 ```